-b) Evaluated Approaches: To show the performance of outlier detection algorithms on unsupervised open set recognition, we evaluate the approach proposed in contrast to Isolation Forest [17].
+b) Evaluated Approaches: We evaluate the proposed approach in contrast to Isolation Forest [15].
 We also evaluate how well clustering-based outlier detection performs in an unsupervised open set scenario.
 Similar to what is proposed by Rieck et al. [8], we use a KMeans-based approach where the distance from cluster centroid is used for detecting unknown data distribution instances.

-In case of the Android and MS datasets, both the KMeans-based and Isolation Forest are given the malware FCG features as input features.
+In case of the Android and MS datasets, both the KMeansbased and Isolation Forest are given the malware FCG features as input features.
 However, in case of the MNIST dataset, the KMeans-based approach and Isolation Forest understandably do not perform well when given the raw image pixels as input features.
-So instead we first use an autoencoder to transform the pixels into an intermediate representation and then feed this intermediate representation to the two algorithms.
+So instead we first use an autoencoder to transform